 Issues of self-care are highly personal and involve the routines and rituals of daily life that have been established over a lifetime.
 In most cases, the older person will be the best judge of his or her own need for help with daily living.
 Help your in home caregiver succeed by including your family member in the process.
 This may help the older person avoid an intense sense of helplessness, resistance or resentment in their wellness journey.

 If you or an aging loved-one are considering hiring in-home senior care in Dallas, please contact the caring staff at Custom Home Care today.
-Home Care in the Dallas / Fort Worth Metroplex.
+We offer Elder Care in Plano, TX and surrounding Dallas/Fort Worth Metroplex areas.
 For information or to schedule a free assessment call us today at (972) 702-7988.

 - Health and Hygiene: Tips for Seniors and Their Caregivers - April 6, 2020

 - The Importance of Nutrition for Seniors - March 16, 2020

 - Top 5 Ways to Boost Memory for Seniors - March 2, 2020